katesorotos/digitalgeniusTechExercise/README.md

 ## How to run
 Open a command-line and type in the word python, or python3 followed by the path to the script:

-$ python3 main.py
+$ python3 digitalgeniusTechExercise/main.py

 ## What's inside?
-A quick look at the top-level files.
+A look at the top-level files:

 main.py: Point of execution for the project.